Real Estate Photography: Creating Your Best Listing Photos

 Before your photo session, clean the house thoroughly.
 Tidy up every nook and cranny, especially the corners.
 Camera flash can easily pick up dust due to light reflection.
 So, make sure your home is nice and neat.

-Staging is a great consideration if you are selling an expensive home.
+You must consider staging your home if your property is expensive.
 Staging can also help if your property has odd spaces, that a buyer would not be readily able to visualize.
 When a home staging is done correctly, that’s half the battle won.

 If your property isn’t expensive or a luxury home, and it doesn’t have odd spaces, staging is mostly optional.
 You can also consider virtual staging, where photographs are enhanced to add furniture and accessories.